fbpxl

 Once students understand and can manipulate the different sounds in words, begin connecting letters to the sounds.

-I recommend using a method called orthographic mapping, which is an evidence-based method of learning how to read.
+I recommend using a practice called orthographic mapping, which is an evidence-based method of learning how to read.
 One of the best methods is to use sound boxes, which is simply a way of listing out the sounds students hear in words.

 This is an incredibly effective way to teach your students how to spell words, and it's much more efficient than simply teaching your students to memorise them by sight!